cheinisch/minniark/README.md

 ## Documentation

-Take a look at the [documentation](https://docs.image-portfolio.org) to get started with Automad.
+Take a look at the [documentation](https://docs.image-portfolio.org) to get started with Image-Portfolio.

 ---